Treatment for Aggressive, Stage I and Contiguous Stage II Adult NHL

 - In a randomized trial with 7 years' median follow-up, 576 patients older than 60 years with early-stage disease received four cycles of CHOP with or without IF-XRT; there was no difference in 5-year event-free survival (EFS) (61% vs. 64%, P = .5) or overall survival (OS) (72% vs. 68%, P = .6).[Level of evidence: 1iiA]

-- A randomized trial of 401 patients comparing eight cycles of CHOP to three cycles of CHOP with IF-XRT was initially reported as having an OS advantage for the combined–modality arm at 5 years, but a re-evaluation for OS at 9 years showed no difference in either arm of the study.[Level of evidence: 1iiA]
+- A randomized trial of 401 patients comparing eight cycles of CHOP with three cycles of CHOP with IF-XRT was initially reported as having an OS advantage for the combined–modality arm at 5 years, but a re-evaluation for OS at 9 years showed no difference in either arm of the study.[Level of evidence: 1iiA]

 - A randomized study (EST-1484) of 210 patients who attained a radiologic complete remission after eight cycles of CHOP compared IF-XRT with no further therapy; there was no difference in OS at 10 years (68% vs. 65%, P = .24).[Level of evidence: 1iiA]